wendyverdonk93/docs/content/getting-started/set-up-your-account/user-guide/viewing-your-api-key.md

 ---
 title : "Viewing your API key"
 weight: 10
-meta_title: "MultiSafepay Control - Viewing your API key - MultiSafepay Docs"
+meta_title: "MultiSafepay account - Viewing your API key - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: '.'
 aliases: